Joao4569/farm_fresh/README.md

 I then proceeded to search, research and filter my results in order to make up a final list of short tail and long tail keywords for use in Farm Fresh.

-Next I then An xml sitemap is a file that .
-It .
-A sitemap file ensures search engines will crawl every essential page on your website.
+Next I then created a xml sitemap.
+A sitemap file ensures search engines will crawl every essential page on Farm Fresh.
-This is especially useful if there are pages of your site that don’t have any internal links pointing to them.
-So a sitemap

 1. I implemented meta tags with a description of Farm Fresh and keywords that i found to be usefull.
 2. I made use of some strong tags and changed some of the text on templates to better suite my selected keywords.